onexianjian/v8wiki/Debugging-over-the-V8-Inspector-API.md

   }
 ```

-while the frontend establishes a channel for messages sent from V8 to the embedder:
+while the frontend establishes a channel for messages sent from V8 to the embedder by implementing
+sendResponse and sendNotification, which then forward to:

 ```c++
   void Send(const v8_inspector::StringView& string) {